mattcarlotta/validateSSLCerts/README.md

           maximum log file size in bytes (default: 10000000)

      -h, -help
-          help documentation
+          documentation
 ```

 ⚠️ NOTES:
 - As noted above, using some flags will update other global variables since some of them rely on each other.
-- If you have multiple certificate folders, then you'll need to use the `-lef` or `-letsencryptfolder` flag followed by the folder name.
+- The random alphanumeric Let's Encrypt certificate folder will be automatically found by the script (as long as the Let's Encrypt directory is correct).
+However, if you have multiple certificate folders, then you'll need to use the `-lef` or `-letsencryptfolder` flag followed by the folder name (for example:`-lef 0rOTRe`).